TerribleDev/intro-to-docker/story.md

 Impressed by your skills you are put on the Phoenix project.
 Project Phoenix is, a re-write of the existing infrastructure, because as you all know rewrites are the best way to remove performance bottlenecks.
 During this rewrite they are unifying almost everything to dotnet, with the exception of the UI team, whom believe its just not cool if its not `js`.
 Furthermore because you are so knowledgable with docker, they didn't bother docker-izing anything.
 You are expected to do it without knowing anything about their services, since you are the expert.

 You talk to Brent, bitminer's genius application developer.
-Brent asks you to start off by docker-izing `Hashr` service, noting that he already did the gen service.image containing the `Hashr` application.
+Brent asks you to start off by docker-izing `Hashr` service, noting that he already did the `gen` service.

  You cd into `02-Phoenix/Hashr`, and create a file called `Dockerfile`.
 You know this is the file docker will use to build the docker image.
 You read the Hashr `project.json` file, and realize its an dotnet core 1.1 project.
 You browse to [docker hub](https://hub.docker.com/r/microsoft/dotnet/) to find all docker containers with dotnet builtin.
 You come across image `1.1.0-sdk-projectjson`, which is what you are looking for.
 You notice there are a few other images.
 There are images that do not have an sdk installed, but just the runtime. these images are much smaller, but require you to compile your application outside the container and instead pass your dll's in.
 Since you don't have any build systems setup, you stick with the sdk, as its faster to get going on.